zachbhancock/sandwrm/README.md

 ## Calling the sandwrm

 The beauty of the `sandwrm` is it needs only two functions.
 You will need to supply two matrices: a genetic and a geographic distance.
+There is a simulated example dataset in the **data** folder (example_locs.txt and example_pwp.txt), which are the datasets used in the vignette, if you'd like to test the model before using your own data.
+The tutorial below assumes you have your own data and so the file names are generic.

 If you have coordinates for each individual, you can create a geographic distance matrix like this:

 ```r
 library(fields)